 Being proactive vs. reactive - do we really have a choice?
-Do we choose to be reactive, or does reactivity simply come to us, uninvited?
+Do we choose to be reactive or does reactivity simply come to us, uninvited?
 How about proactivity?
-Does it just happen, or do we need to cultivate it and invite more of it into our mind and into our lives?
+Does it just happen, or do we consciously need to invite it into our mind and into our lives?
 Let's take a closer look at being proactive versus reactive and what this actually means...

 "What you are is what you have been, what you will be is what you do now."

 The essential distinction between being proactive vs. reactive is the difference between responding and reacting.
 Response is always a choice.
 Reaction is automatic and ruled by habit.
 It's no coincidence that the word reaction is made of two parts 're' and 'action' - indicating an action repeated.

 React to circumstance - and you are controlled by circumstance.
 Respond to circumstance - and you are in control of yourself instead.
 Responding is free and intelligent; reacting is bound and unintelligent.

 When we react we create problems both for ourselves and for others.
 When we respond, we eliminate problems or prevent them from occuring in the first place.
 This is because responses are tailored to circumstance; while reactions are triggered by it.